marshallpeter/Predicting-flight-delays-/README.md

 # Model
 To predict whether a flight will be delayed, our training dataset needs to contain as much information about a flight as possible.
 The 'Combined_Flights_2022' is a rich dataset with millions of entries contianing key information on 'Airtime', 'Departure Delay', 'Distance', 'Ariports'.
-Additionally, I added coordinates information, weekday and months based on the dates to add to the training dataset.
+Additionally, I added weekday and months based on the dates to add to the training dataset.

 # Limitations
 As this is a custom ML model built on my local machine, I could only train 1% of the dataset due to the low processing power of my macbook.